stefancrain/zmk-config/README.md

 # ZMK Config

 This is a zmk config focused around the idea of switching branches quickly.
+As Pull requests take a long time to resolve, I wanted a way to test them quickly.

 ## How to use, with a local focus